satellite-image-deep-learning/techniques/README.md

 * [labelImg](https://github.com/tzutalin/labelImg) is the classic desktop tool, limited to bounding boxes for object detection.
 Also checkout [roLabelImg](https://github.com/cgvict/roLabelImg) which supports ROTATED rectangle regions, as often occurs in aerial imagery.
 * [Labelme](https://github.com/wkentaro/labelme) is a simple dektop app for polygonal annotation, but note it outputs annotations in a custom LabelMe JSON format which you will need to convert.
 Read [Labelme Image Annotation for Geotiffs](https://medium.com/@wvsharber/labelme-image-annotation-for-geotiffs-b460ba83804f)
 * [CVAT](https://github.com/openvinotoolkit/cvat) suports object detection, segmentation and classification via a local web app.
 There is an [open issue](https://github.com/openvinotoolkit/cvat/issues/531) to support large TIFF files.
 [This article on Roboflow](https://blog.roboflow.com/cvat/) gives a good intro to CVAT.
+* [awesome-data-labeling](https://github.com/heartexlabs/awesome-data-labeling) -> long list of annotation tools
 * [Create your own annotation tool using Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators)
 * [geolabel-maker](https://github.com/makinacorpus/geolabel-maker) -> combine satellite or aerial imagery with vector spatial data to create your own ground-truth dataset in the COCO format for deep-learning models
 * [VoTT](https://github.com/Microsoft/VoTT) -> an electron app for building end to end Object Detection Models from Images and Videos, by Microsoft
-* [Label Studio](https://github.com/heartexlabs/label-studio) is a multi-type data labeling and annotation tool with standardized output format, webpage at [labelstud.io](https://labelstud.io/)
+* [Label Studio](https://github.com/heartexlabs/label-studio) is a multi-type data labeling and annotation tool with standardized output format, webpage at [labelstud.io](https://labelstud.io/).
+Checkout [label-studio-converter](https://github.com/heartexlabs/label-studio-converter) for converting Label Studio annotations into common dataset formats
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
 * [rectlabel](https://rectlabel.com/) is a desktop app for MacOS to annotate images for bounding box object detection and segmentation, paid and free (rectlabel-lite) versions